mtala3t/Identify-the-Sentiments-AV-NLP-Contest/README.md

-# Identify the Sentiments - Analytics Vidhya Competition
+# Identify the Sentiments - Analytics Vidhya Contest

-This project is submitted as an implementation solution in the competition of Analtics Vidhya called "Identify the Sentiments".
+This project is submitted as an implementation solution in the contest of Analtics Vidhya called "Identify the Sentiments".
 I enjoyed the joining of this competition and all its process.
 This submited solution got the rank 160 in the public leaderboard.

 # Problem Statement
 Sentiment analysis remains one of the key problems that has seen extensive application of natural language processing.
 This time around, given the tweets from customers about various tech firms who manufacture and sell mobiles, computers, laptops, etc, the task is to identify if the tweets have a negative sentiment towards such companies or products.

-# Approach Taken
+# Implementation Approach

 ## Dataset